 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
-This especially applies to Members responsible for scrutiny and therefore training was undertaken by Members in February 2018.
+This especially applies to Members responsible for scrutiny, training was last undertaken by Members in February 2018, a further training session will be arranged over the forthcoming year.
 The training needs of treasury management officers are periodically reviewed.